google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

-The only edge case to note here is that if you define any of the parameters (`requestPayerName`, `requestPayerPhone` or `requestPayerEmail`) with a non-boolean value it will use the usual Javascript [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) / [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value (i.e., null, undefined, 0 will be treated as false and 'string value', {}, [] will be treated as true).
+The only edge case to note here is that if you define any of the parameters (`requestPayerName`, `requestPayerPhone` or `requestPayerEmail`) with a non-boolean value it will use the usual JavaScript [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) / [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value (i.e., null, undefined, 0 will be treated as false and 'string value', {}, [] will be treated as true).